 We consider the contractual servicing fee received on our managed portfolio held by non-consolidated subsidiaries to be equal to adequate compensation.
 Additionally, we consider that these fees would fairly compensate a substitute servicer, should one be required.
 As a result, no servicing asset or liability has been recognized.
 Servicing fees received on the managed portfolio held by non-consolidated subsidiaries are reported as income when earned.
 Servicing fees received on the managed portfolio held by consolidated subsidiaries are included in interest income when earned.
-Servicing costs are charged to expense as incurred.
 Servicing fees receivable, which are included in Other Assets in the accompanying Consolidated Balance Sheets, represent fees earned but not yet remitted to us by the trustee.